GeiserX/Minecraft-Youtube-Follower/README.md

 - **minecraft-spectator-bot**: Mineflayer bot that joins server in spectator mode and follows players
 - **streaming-service**: Captures bot's view and streams to YouTube/Twitch using Intel iGPU
-- **voice-server**: WebRTC-based voice chat server for player communication
+- **mumble-server**: Mumble VoIP server for player voice communication

 ### How It Works